Engineering Internship Program

 International students are eligible (a few restrictions may apply).

-For more information, see www.mcgill.ca/careers4engineers or send an email to careers4engineers [at] mcgill.ca.
+For more information, see mcgill.ca/careers4engineers or send an email to intern.engineering [at] mcgill.ca.

 - While on internship, you are expected to complete any deferrals you may have been granted, regardless of the location of the internship.
 If you do not write a deferred exam as scheduled, you will receive a final grade of J. The J grade will calculate as a failure in both the TGPA and CGPA.